hi5tech/xcsrf-app/README.md

-A simple, zero-management CSRF authentication PHP framework that can be integrated with any web application.
+A simple, zero-management CSRF authentication PHP framework that can be integrated with any web applications.
 It features cookieless solution to achieve GDPR compliance, and provides CSRF authentication out of the box.

 This tiny project was implemented and adapted from a research paper "A server- and browser-transparent CSRF defense